Your booking is safe with Virgin Holidays

 234 rooms on 3 floors in 9 buildings with no lifts.
 All with balcony/terrace, air-conditioning, ceiling fan, flatscreen satellite TV, iPod docking station, telephone, mini-bar replenished daily, tea/coffee maker, in-room safe, iron and board.
 Deluxe Garden View Rooms overlook the gardens and have 1 king-size bed sleeping max 2 adults.

-Deluxe Oceanview Room – as above, but with partial ocean view and located close to the beach.
+Deluxe Ocean View Rooms are as per the Deluxe Garden View Rooms but with partial ocean view and located close to the beach.

-Deluxe Beachfront Rooms - as above, but with partial oceanview and located closest to the beach.
+Deluxe Beachfront Rooms are as per the Deluxe Ocean View Rooms but located closest to the beach.

 4 speciality restaurants: Heliconia Grill restaurant (Mediterranean grilled specialities and pasta dishes), Cassava Terrace (buffet breakfast, lunch, dinner is a mixture of buffet and à la carte, open 6 nights a week), Otaheite (gourmet Caribbean dining, dinner only, reservations required), Lychee (Asian fusion style, dinner only), beach grill.
 In-room Continental breakfast (6.30am-10.00am).
 24-hour dining.
 5 bars including a swim-up bar.